Unified alerting & monitoring in Azure Monitor replaces classic alerting & monitoring

 - Any alert rules that continue to exist in Alerts (classic) will continue to execute and fire notifications.

-- Alert rules in classic monitoring & alerting which can be migrated, will be automatically moved by Microsoft to their equivalent in the new Azure monitor platform in phases spanning few weeks.
+- Most classic alert rules will be migrated.
 The process will be seamless without any downtime and customers will have no loss in monitoring coverage.

-- Some classic alert rules that cannot be automatically migrated and require manual action from users will continue to run.
+- Some classic alert rules that cannot be automatically migrated and will require manual action from users to continue to run.

-Microsoft Azure Monitor has rolled out in phases tool to voluntarily migrate their classic alert rules on to the new platform soon.
-And run it by force for all classic alert rules that still exist and can be migrated.
-Customers will need to ensure automation consuming classic alert rule payload is adapted to handle the new payload from Unified Metrics and Alerts in Application Insights or Unified Metrics and Alerts for other Azure resources, post-migration of the classic alert rules.
-For more information, see prepare for classic alert rule migration
+Azure Monitor has rolled out a tool to voluntarily migrate their classic alert rules to the new platform.
+Remaining rules will be migrated automatically once the service is retired.
+Customers will need to ensure automation consuming classic alert rule payload is adapted to handle the new payload from Unified Metrics and Alerts for other Azure resources, after migration of the classic alert rules.
+For more information, see prepare for classic alert rule migration.

 Pricing for Migrated Alert Rules

-The following are examples of cases where you will incur a charge for your alert rule:
+The following are examples of cases where you'll incur a charge for your alert rule:

 - Any new (non-migrated) alert rule created beyond free units, on the new Azure Monitor platform